slingr-stack/slingr-package/README.md

 This is a set of utilities that allows to manage users' data.

 ### Create a new user
-In order to create a new user record in the database, the following sentence can be used:
+To create a new user record in the database, the following sentence can be used:
 ```js
 let createdUser = pkg.slingr.users.create(user);
 ```